HEERA ALAYA

 January 1st, 2021

-London-based Afghan investigative journalist and filmmaker Najibullah Quraishi works predominantly in Asia and Arab countries.
-Driven to present the truth, Mr Quraishi wrestles with brutal elements to chronicle documentaries such as The Dancing Boys of Afghanistan, The Girls of the Taliban, Opium Brides, Behind Taliban Lines, Fighting for Osama, and Children of the Taliban.
-Mr Quraishi is the recipient of the Rory Peck Award, the Sony International Impact Award, and the Amnesty International Media Award.
+Najibullah Quraishi, a London-based investigative journalist and filmmaker originally from Afghanistan, primarily focuses on Asia and Arab countries in his work.
+Passionate about uncovering the truth, Mr Quraishi faces formidable challenges as he creates impactful documentaries, including The Dancing Boys of Afghanistan, The Girls of the Taliban, Opium Brides, Behind Taliban Lines, Fighting for Osama, and Children of the Taliban.
+Quraishi has been honoured with several prestigious awards, including the Rory Peck Award, the Sony International Impact Award, and the Amnesty International Media Award.

-Heera Alaya: Your documentary, The Dancing Boys of Afghanistan, addresses paedophilia and the sexual slavery of vulnerable Afghani boys.
-Until I chanced upon your film a few years ago, I was unaware of bacha bazi [Boy play].
-Thank you for your educational documentaries.
+Heera Alaya: Your documentary, The Dancing Boys of Afghanistan, addresses the issues of paedophilia and the sexual exploitation of vulnerable Afghan boys.
+I had no awareness of bacha bazi, or “boy play,” until I came across your film a few years ago.
+Thank you for creating such educational documentaries.

 Najibullah Quraishi: You are welcome.
 It’s my duty to make films that present the truth.

 How and when did you first learn about bacha bazi?
-And what compelled you to expose this crime against children?
+What motivated you to expose this crime against children?

 This illegal practice of bacha bazi has existed in Afghanistan for decades.
-As a child, I heard of places where young boys were made to dance, and I assumed they were dancing or perhaps they were dance competitions.
+As a child, I heard of places where young boys were made to dance, and I assumed they were dancing or that it was a dance competition.

-The practice of bacha bazi sounds like pederasty [sexual activity involving a man and a boy].
-During the Roman Empire, women were for child-rearing, and boys, so long as they were of lower status, were exploited for pleasure.
+The practice of bacha bazi is reminiscent of pederasty, where sexual activities involve a man and a boy.
+In the Roman Empire, women were primarily seen as nurturers, while boys of lower status were exploited for pleasure.

-When I investigated the history of bacha bazi in Afghanistan, the elders around the country informed me that this practice started in villages where people had nothing to do at night.
-To compensate for their boredom, people made their evenings interesting with musicians and boys dancing.
+When I investigated the history of bacha bazi in Afghanistan, elders across the country told me the practice began in villages where people had nothing to do at night.
+To compensate for their boredom, people made their evenings more interesting by inviting musicians and boys to dance.
 However, men got pleasure from watching attractive young boys dance.

 That’s awful.